xuender/kvalid/README.md

 [![godoc][godoc-svg]][godoc-url]
 [![License][license-svg]][license-url]

-kvalid is a lightweight validation library that can export rules as JSON so browsers can apply the same rules.
+✨ **`xuender/kvalid` is a lightweight validation library that can export rules as JSON so browsers can apply the same rules.**

-Support Go 1.18 and later.
+Based on Go 1.18+ Generics.

 Learn from [github.com/AgentCosmic/xvalid](https://github.com/AgentCosmic/xvalid) .

-## Use
+## 💡 Usage

 Define rules: